dstndstn/astrometry.net/doc/readme.rst

 For example, let's say you have some 1-degree square images.
 You should grab index files that contain skymarks of size 0.1 to 1 degree, or 6 to 60 arcminutes.
-Referring to the table below, you should grab index files 5203 through 5209.
-You might find that the same number of fields solve, and faster, using just one or two of the index files in the middle of that range - in our example you might try 5205, 5206 and 5207.
+Referring to the table below, you should grab index files 5203 through 5206 and 4107 through 4109.
+You might find that the same number of fields solve, and faster, using just one or two of the index files in the middle of that range - in our example you might try 5205, 5206 and 4107.

 For reference, we used index files 202 alone for our SDSS tests (13x9 arcmin fields); these are the same scale is the new 5202 files.